Zzappy24/NBA_V2/Readme.md

    Go to the page : Choose a pipeline version each run is versionned by timestamp

-9. You can see the data saved for each steap and you have access to a csv line with some interestings metrics (meybe I will add more in the future)
+9. You can see the data saved for each steap and you have access to a csv line with some interestings metrics (maybe I will add more in the future)

 10. you also have acces to logs, allowing you to see if an error appears during the training indeed, we have a protected pipeline, if an error appears and make the pipeline crash, no data will be saved.